pedrovazquezax/RoadToWWDC/_posts/2020-02-19-Data-Entry.md

 	    var label: UILabel!

     }

 Now we’re creating a **class** named  *JFTextfield* that is a child class of UIViewController and UITextFieldDelegate.
 Maybe this word a kind of strange if you’re a beginner programmer.
 So, we need to define some concepts before continue.

 * **Class** - When we talk about classes we’re refering to a programming structure where we could storage information from different kind of data and add functionalities.
-It’s a little bit confuse but in simple word we could define a class as an object template that shows the basic properties of the object.
+It’s a little bit confusing but in simple words we could define a class as an object template that shows the basic properties of the object.
-*  **Inheritance**  -One of the basic features of classes is inheritance, when we have a class, very often it takes properties from a **base class**, because of this the new class is known as a **child class** and it means that inherit qualities from his father.
-Obviously , a base class hasn’t inheritance from another class.
+*  **Inheritance** - One of the basic features of classes is inheritance.
+When we have a class, its usual that it takes properties from a **base class**.
+Because of this, the new class is known as a **child class** and it means that inherit qualities from his father.
+Obviously, a base class hasn’t inheritance from another class.

 So, we can explain that *JFTextField* is going to be a view when we could find a text field (UITextField) and a label (UILabel).

-Now we should write next code into the class:
+Now we should write the next code into the class:

     override func loadView(){
 	    let view = UIView(frame: CGRect(x: 50.0, y: 50.0, width: 100.0, height: 100.0))